ikerilive/python/README.md

 # Python Projects Repository

 Welcome to my Python Projects repository!
-This is a growing collection of projects, scripts, and exercises that I’ve created to sharpen my skills and showcase my journey in Python programming.
+This is a growing collection of projects, scripts, and exercises that I’ve used to sharpen my skills and showcase my journey in Python programming.

 ## About
 As a student of Information and Communication Technologies with a passion for cybersecurity and DevOps, I’m committed to continuous learning and hands-on experience.
 This repository serves as a portfolio to document my progress, experiments, and implementations in Python.